iwant.fyi / specification

 • 1.0 (2026-05-19) — Initial draft.
 Want schema, constraint vocabulary, match response, outcome events, MCP tool surface, HTTP fallback, identity, errors, versioning, privacy, security, conformance.

-These are intentionally unresolved in v1 and may be addressed in v1.1 or v2:
+These are intentionally unresolved and may be addressed in a later v1.1.x or v2:

 • Negotiation — How seller agents counter-offer against a Want. v2.